Ways of connecting.

 Where the group's work featured - Remi’s abstract background, collaging, and everyone working to make exploding pixels.
 Remi’s love for technology and what gives him comfort was clear, so it was really important to capture that connection.

-The sessions ran smoothly.
 We built rapport with the participants by enabling them to explore what they loved through painting.
-This was an incredibly enriching process, and individuals I had been briefed on as fairly unengaging and would probably not take part flourished through this process and further each week.
-In the following sessions, we explored collaging, drawing, and photography.
+This was an incredibly enriching process, and individuals I had been briefed on as fairly unengaging and would probably not take part actually flourished through this process.

 • After the four sessions, we all started to understand how multi-faceted the levels of connection were.
 For instance (in alphabetical order):